leonvanbokhorst/react-respond-reflect-trainer/README.md

 1. **Dataset**: A collection of dialogues demonstrating the React-Respond-Reflect framework
 2. **Generation Tools**: Python scripts for creating and processing dialogue data
 3. **Training Pipeline**: Scripts for fine-tuning models on the RRR framework
-4. **Deployment Tools**: Docker and vLLM integration for serving trained models
+4. **Deployment Tools**: Docker and API integration for serving trained models
+5. **Streaming API**: Real-time text generation with the RRR format

 ## Dataset Description 📊